The Best GPS Devices for Your Car

 Along with the GPS device, each box includes a vehicle suction cup mount, antenna/vehicle power cable, USB cable, and quick start manual.

-One of the highest-rated and most popular products in the market is the Garmin Nuvi 57LMT, a 5-inch GPS navigation unit that you can pay extra for lifetime maps, or lifetime maps and traffic data.
+One of the highest-rated and most popular products in the market is the Garmin Nuvi 57LMT, a 5-inch GPS navigation unit that you can pay extra for lifetime maps or lifetime maps and traffic data.
 It’s an easy-to-use GPS navigator with dual-orientation display and is preloaded with detailed maps of the lower 49 states in the U.S. Best of all, it doesn’t rely on cellular signals and is not affected by cellular dead zones.

 The 57LMT also benefits from integration with Foursquare, giving access to millions of new points of interest (POIs), including businesses, stores, restaurants, and other destinations.
 There is also the “Direct Access” feature, which simplifies navigating to complex destinations.
 For example, Direct Access can give you additional location information for specific retail stores inside a mall: “Arriving at Woodfield Mall.
 Anthropologie is inside, on the upper level.”

 It does, however, have a resistive touchscreen with a resolution of 480 x 272 pixels.
-Resistive touchscreens aren’t as responsive and easy-to-use as capacitive touchscreens that you’re probably used to on your smartphone.
+Resistive touchscreens aren’t as responsive and easy to use as capacitive touchscreens that you’re probably used to on your smartphone.
 Some users report difficulty inputting information to the navigation due to its resistive touchscreen.

-Each unit includes the navigation unit, a vehicle suction cup mount, USB cable, and quick start manual.
+Each unit includes the navigation unit, a vehicle suction cup mount, a USB cable, and quick start manual.

-It also features Garmin Real Directions, which are easy-to-understand driving directions that guide like a friend.
-It uses recognizable landmarks, buildings and traffic lights, such as “Turn right after the red building.”
+It also features Garmin Real Directions, which are easy-to-understand driving directions that guide you like a friend.
+It uses recognizable landmarks, buildings, and traffic lights, such as “Turn right after the red building.”
 Like other Garmin units, this one takes advantage of Foursquare for millions of POIs.
 The Garmin Drive 50 LM also has Direct Access and the ability to pair the BC 30 wireless backup camera.

 The TomTom VIA 1525TM also has a built-in battery that offers up to one hour of operation without needing to be plugged in.
 It is also available in 4.3- and 6-inch sizes, in addition to the 5-inch device.

 One standout feature is the Advanced Lane Guidance, which helps the driver prepare for the next directional move by clearly highlighting the correct driving lane on the display.
 You can update the maps and software on the TomTom VIA device by plugging it into your computer.
-The company says it issues new maps seasonally and they include road changes and revised speed limits.
+The company says it issues new maps seasonally, and they include road changes and revised speed limits.

 Featuring one of the easiest-to-see displays yet, the Garmin DriveSmart 61 LMT-S is a premium GPS device with a 6.95-inch capacitive, high-resolution 1024 x 600-pixel edge-to-edge display.
 It supports multi-touch and pinch-to-zoom, so using it is similar to your smartphone.
-The advanced GPS device provides real-time services such as life traffic and life parking, Bluetooth calling, smart notifications, and voice-activated navigation.
+The advanced GPS device provides real-time services such as live traffic and parking, Bluetooth calling, smart notifications, and voice-activated navigation.
 Map and software updates are conveniently transferred thanks to built-in Wi-Fi.